zshahzadpumacy/Redimi-Giftcards-SmartContract/README.md

-# Redimi-Voucher-SmartContract
+# GRAIL solution on XRPL

-Redimi solution comprises of several modules where each module accomplishes a crucial task.
-Following is the list of these modules:
+GRAIL solution comprises of several modules where each module accomplishes a crucial task.

+GRAIL solution aims to deploy a federated sidechain on XRPL.
+As our usecase includes substantial amount of transactions, in order to meet those requirments we need a sidechain with custom transactors( to customize transaction cost) along with configuration of federators.
+Hooks will be deployed to execute logic that is currently being done by smart contracts in Ethereum Blockchain.
+Work on deployment of sidechain and transactors has already begun using expertise gained from XRP development.

-For the purpose of demonstration, the gift cards can behave as a fungible tokens since they are partially redeemable and transferable.
+For the purpose of demonstration, the gift cards can behave as a non-fungible tokens since they are partially redeemable and transferable.
 Therefore, a token can be created as shown in [Tokenomy](/XRP%20Scripts/1_Tokenomy/).
 For transfering of tokens, we have setup multiple wallets including a cold wallet.
 We have also added token transfer functionality to already available wallet management application as shown in [Wallet Management](/XRP%20Scripts/2_Account_Management/).
 This allows wallets to transfer tokens directly from the app.

-Following sections describe further our existing solution and its sub-modules:
+Following sections describe further our existing solution on Ethereum Blockchain and its sub-modules:

 ## 1. Smart Contracts (SCs)